j842-deprecated/old-install2/README.md

 # Docker Runner

 Docker Runner (dr) is a script and a set of conventions to make it easy to install, configure and use Docker containers.

-With Docker Runner each docker image has the ability to configure the host appropriately, meaning that you can use simple commands (no manual needed) to use any compatible service.
+With Docker Runner each docker image has the ability to configure the host appropriately, meaning that you can use simple discoverable commands (no manual needed) to use any compatible service.
+This configuration is flexible, with any options or custom configuration persisted within a docker volume container that can be managed for you.

-This eliminates the need to store and manage scripts to use the Docker container, or deal with long docker run commands.
+This eliminates the need to separately store and manage scripts to use the Docker container, or deal with long docker run commands.

 Docker Runner tries to be Ansible friendly for automation.